RDI-20021 - Imaging Technologies: Principles and Research (Apprentice)

 None

-Description for 2024/25
+Description for 2025/26

 Aims

-The aim of the module is to provide the apprentice with an understanding of the principles, equipment and techniques of the various technologies within Diagnostic Imaging and to enable them to use this understanding to recommend appropriate imaging strategies to address clinical questions and evaluate imaging techniques with reference to the radiographic literature.
+The aim of the module is to provide the apprentice with an understanding of the principles, equipment and techniques of the various technologies within Diagnostic Imaging.
+To enable them to use this understanding to recommend appropriate imaging strategies to address clinical questions and evaluate imaging techniques with reference to the radiographic literature.
 Apprentices will be equipped with skills in searching and critiquing the evidence base, including skills in evaluate research questions and methodology, as well as skills in developing appropriate research or audit questions, methodology and analytic method in preparation for their final year project.

 Intended Learning Outcomes

-Formulate effective search strategies using health related databases: 2
+Formulate effective search strategies using health related databases.: 2

-Select appropriate descriptive statistics and an appropriate method of analysis for a proposed research project, service evaluation or audit: 2
+Select appropriate descriptive statistics and an appropriate method of analysis for a proposed research project, service evaluation or audit.: 2

 Study hours